-PO5.
+- To gain knowledge on properties of fluid and various types of losses in fluid - To understand the construction and working principle of various components used in hydraulic and pneumatic systems - To design hydraulic and pneumatic circuits for various applications using software and hardware tools e.
 Modern Tool Usage: Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modelling to complex engineering activities with an understanding of the limitations.

-PSO1.
-Analyze, design and develop electro mechanical system using contemporary tools PSO2.Acclimate multidisciplinary approach to solve complex engineering problems associated with mechanical, control systems, robotics, drives and automation
+m.
+Analyze, design and develop electro mechanical system using contemporary tools n.
+Acclimate multidisciplinary approach to solve complex engineering problems associated with mechanical, control systems, robotics, drives and automation.

-- Apply the concept of fluid power system to determine head losses and pump power.
-1. - Select suitable hydraulic pumps and suitable actuators used in hydraulic system 2. - 3.
-Determine the hydraulic valvess for the fluid power application. - 4.
-Choose the components to design a pneumatic system
+- 1. Describe the components of fluid power system and compute losses in hydraulic system - 2.
+Classify hydraulic pumps and select suitable actuators used in hydraulic system - 3.
+Select the hydraulic valves for the given applications. - 4.
+Explain the fundamentals of pneumatic system - 5.
 Design the hydraulic and pneumatic circuits for a given application using various methods.
-5.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 3 - 1 - 1 - - - - - - - 3 2
+1 3 1 1

-2 3 - 2 - 1 - - - - - - - 2 2
+2 3 2 1 1

-3 3 - 1 - 1 - - - - - - - 2 2
+3 3 1 1

-4 3 - 2 - 1 - - - - - - - 3 2
+4 3 2 1

-5 1 - 3 - 3 - - - - - - - 3 3
+5 1 3 3 3

-UNIT Ί 6 Ho ours